-The train from Bangkok to Chiang Mai is a great way to travel between the two cities, but depending on your travels it’s not always the best way.
-With some planning by picking the right trains you can save money and see some of the highlights of Thailand.
+The train from Bangkok to Chiang Mai is a great way to see more of Thailand, but depending on your travels it’s not always the best way.
+With some planning by picking the right trains, you can save money and see some of the highlights of Thailand.

 Bangkok to Chiang Mai – train, bus, or plane?